ashish-c-naik/Taxonomy-AngularJS/README.md

 # Taxonomy genrator using AngularJS and angular-tree-component usage

-Basic Taxonomy generated using the angularJs modular architechture
+Basic Taxonomy generated using the angularJs modular architechture to perfoem CRUD operations

 # Technologies used:
 - [AngularJs](https://angular.io/)